-Advice on the actual and potential effects due to the use of Glyphosate, Triclopyr and Diquat

-1. The potential effects on water quality, aquatic and terrestrial fauna, flora and ecosystems;
+Advice on the actual and potential effects due to the use of Glyphosate, Triclopyr and Diquat: water quality, aquatic and terrestrial fauna, flora and ecosystems regime; discrete or periodic.
+A review of the literature shows science is barely scratching the surface of understanding the range of effects herbicides have on the natural environment (Kohler & Triebskorn, 2013).